 There are many different types of service support clips available in today’s market.
-When fixing either to Z-sections or C-sections, the most common types and their application are shown.
+When fixing either to Z-sections or C-sections, the most common types of purlin clips and clamps and their application are shown.

-The maximum recommended safe working loads given in the table opposite are intended for guidance only.
-They are for roof pitches less than 12o and will be conservative for some of the more innovative or heavy duty clips available.
+The maximum recommended safe working loads given in the table below are intended for guidance only.
+They are for roof pitches less than 12° and will be conservative for some of the more innovative or heavy duty clips available.
 Please refer to the clip manufacturer for advice.

 Note: beware of published clip load capacities as these may be for the clip only.
 Unacceptable movement of the purlin flange, particularly on steep slopes, may cause slip or failure of the fixings.

 An equivalent service load used for the design of the purlins may be calculated as follows:

 Point loads from services = 25kg at 1.2m spacing